viiiviii538/nwcd_c/README.md

 flutter pub get
 ```

-The project depends on the `charts_flutter` package for displaying charts in
+The project depends on the `community_charts_flutter` package for displaying charts in
 the risk summary demo.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for additional details.